 1) AFFILIATE MARKETING

 This is my favorite way of making money online.
 Why?
-Because it's passive.
+Because after the initial work it's passive.

 Affiliate marketing is similar to the "sales" industry.
 Companies reward you for referring their products and making sales.
 For example, I always recommend my readers to take "Making Sense of Affiliate Marketing" by Michelle Schroeder.
 It is hands down the best course for monetizing your blog (and how I learned to make money with affiliates).